 Achieving a work-life balance is vital in my life.
 I don’t want to miss any opportunities to spend quality time with my children because they do grow very quickly and soon having their own independent lives.
 I enjoy going on vacation with my children where we can all unwind and relax peacefully, which always leaves all of us good memories for life.
 I am a real ‘all-rounder’, with a dynamic life seeing a successfully balanced motherhood and multiple businesses, proving women are equally capable in the fields of parenthood and entrepreneurship.

 Do you have a life motto?

 Never stop dreaming.
 Society needs entrepreneurs, people who take risks and don’t feel the fear.
-My favourite quote: ‘If you want something said, ask a man; if you want something done, ask a woman” – Margaret Thatcher.
+My favorite quote: ‘If you want something said, ask a man; if you want something done, ask a woman” – Margaret Thatcher.

 What is your greatest achievement to date?

 Being a mother of two children as well as an entrepreneur operating two businesses, Nanny & Butler and Sigillus.
 Also, I am passionate about campaigning for female empowerment.
-In 2006, I founded PariMerito, a network focused on equal opportunities and women empowerment, which I was instrumental in passing of an Italian law that requires every company board to have at least 30% of female representation.
+In 2006, I founded PariMerito, a network focused on equal opportunities and women empowerment, which I was instrumental in the passing of an Italian law that requires every company board to have at least 30% of female representation.
 Currently, I am working on a project to help female unemployment in Italy, calling the government to implement tax breaks for working women on childcare and carers.
 In January 2016, my first book was published in Italy and is called ‘The Salvation of the World.
 Women: The biggest change agents of the 21st Century’.
-The book explores reasons why all nations need to have many more women at the top of political and economic sectors.
+The book explores the reasons why all nations need to have many more women at the top of the political and economic sectors.
 I am hoping the translated version of my book will be released in the UK in the near future.